★ Free Preview ★

 The artist's guide to getting on JPAY, GTL & the federal prison network.

-There's a paying audience of 1.6 million+ listeners that almost no independent artist is reaching.
+There's a paying audience of nearly two million listeners that almost no independent artist is reaching.
 This free preview shows you the market, the money, and the rules.
 The full playbook shows you exactly how to get in.

 A Done Deal Digital Field Guide